wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

     The summons shall be served on the person.

-### Article 59 Arrest proceedings in the custodial State
+### Article 59---Arrest proceedings in the custodial State

 *   1\.
 A State Party which has received a request for provisional arrest or for arrest and surrender shall immediately take steps to arrest the person in question in accordance with its laws and the provisions of Part 9\.